johannesjh/favagtk/CONTRIBUTING.md

 To publish an updated flatpak package on flathub, create a pull request with updated manifest and requirement files in [favagtk's flathub packaging repo](https://github.com/flathub/org.gnome.gitlab.johannesjh.favagtk).

+* Flathub's build bot will then start building the app based on the pull request.
+* Wait for the build to succeed
+* Manually smoketest the build result.
+* Merge the pull request
+* Flathub build bot will then publish the app.